-1 Materials are designed for students to build and connect their knowledge and skills within М 1 and across units.
-2 Materials are intentionally sequenced to scaffold learning in a way that allows for increasingly deeper conceptual understanding. М 2 increasingly deeper conceptual understanding.
-3 Materials clearly and accurately present course-specific core concepts and science and М 3 engineering practices.
-4 Mastery requirements of the materials are within the boundaries of the main concepts of the М 4 course.
+1 Materials are designed for students to build and connect their knowledge and skills within М + and across units.
+2 Materials are intentionally sequenced to scaffold learning in a way that allows for М Materials are intentionally sequenced to scaffold learning in a way that allows for increasingly deeper conceptual understanding.
+2 Materials clearly and accurately present course-specific core concepts and science and М 3 engineering practices.
+1 Mastery requirements of the materials are within the boundaries of the main concepts of the М 4 course.